 Can providers ask payers how the QPA amount was calculated?
+(Updated 9.9.22)

-- Payers must share specific information regarding the QPA in writing, either paper or electronically, with out-of-network providers, emergency facilities, or air ambulance service providers (as applicable).
-Required information includes: - The QPA for each item or service involved; - A statement certifying that: (1) the QPA applies for purposes of the recognized amount; and (2) each QPA shared with the provider or facility was determined in compliance with the methodology outlined in this rule; - A statement that: (1) if the provider/facility wishes to initiate a 30-day open negotiation period for purposes of determining the total payment amount, the provider/facility may contact the appropriate person/office to initiate open negotiation, and (2) that if the 30-day open negotiation period does not result in
+Payers must share specific information regarding the QPA in writing, either paper or electronically, with out-of-network providers, emergency facilities, or air ambulance service providers (as applicable).
+This information must be shared when the QPA serves as the "recognized amount."
+Required information includes:

-- a determination, the provider or facility may initiate the IDR process within 4 days after the end of the open negotiation period; and - The plan or issuer must also provider contact information, including a telephone number and email address, for the appropriate office/person to initiate open negotiations for purposes of determining the total payment amount (including cost sharing) for an item or service. - Upon request of the provider/facility, the plan or issuer must provide, in a timely manner, the following information: - Whether the QPA includes contracted rates that were not set on a fee-for-service basis for the specific items and services at issue; - Whether the QPA for those items and services was determined using underlying fee schedule rates or a derived amount; - If a related service code was used to determine the QPA for a new service code, information to identify which related service code was used; - If an eligible database was used to determine the QPA, a plan or issuer must provide information to identify which database was used to determine the QPA; and - A statement that the plan/issuer's contracted rates include risk-sharing, bonus, penalty, or other incentive based or retrospective payments or payment adjustments for the items and services involved, which were excluded for purposes of calculating the QPA.
+- The QPA for each item or service involved; - If the QPA is based on a downcoded service code or modifier, a statement from the plan or issuer explaining that the service code or modifier billed by the provider, facility, or air ambulance provider was downcoded; an explanation of why the claim was downcoded, including a description of which service codes or modifiers were altered, added, or removed, if any; and the amount that would have been the QPA had the service code or modifier not been downcoded; - A statement certifying that: (1) the QPA applies for purposes of the recognized amount; and (2) each QPA shared with the provider or facility was determined in compliance with the methodology outlined in the July 2021 interim final rules; - A statement that: (1) if the provider/facility wishes to initiate a 30-day open negotiation period for purposes of determining the total payment amount, the provider/facility may contact the appropriate person/office to initiate open negotiation, and (2) that if the 30-day open negotiation period does not result in a determination, the provider or facility may initiate the IDR process within 4 days after the end of the open negotiation period; and - The plan or issuer must also provider contact information, including a telephone number and email address, for the appropriate office/person to initiate open negotiations for purposes of determining the total payment amount (including cost sharing) for an item or service. - Upon request of the provider/facility, the plan or issuer must provide, in a timely manner, the following information: - Whether the QPA includes contracted rates that were not set on a fee-for-service basis for the specific items and services at issue; - Whether the QPA for those items and services was determined using underlying fee schedule rates or a derived amount; - If a related service code was used to determine the QPA for a new service code, information to identify which related service code was used; - If an eligible database was used to determine the QPA, a plan or issuer must provide information to identify which database was used to determine the QPA; and - A statement that the plan/issuer's contracted rates include risk-sharing, bonus, penalty, or other incentive based or retrospective payments or payment adjustments for the items and services involved, which were excluded for purposes of calculating the QPA.